pyrocms/pyrocms-docs/content/developers/tools/events.md

 ## Using Events in your modules

 Create an events.php file in the root of your module (it will be autoloaded when PyroCMS starts to run).
-Below is an example file from a module named &quot;Sample&quot;:</p>
+Below is an example file from a module named "Sample":

 <script src="https://gist.github.com/1373989.js?file=gistfile1.aw"></script>

-In the above example, the Events&#95;Sample registers the function 'run' to run when the 'public_controller' trigger is called in PyroCMS.
+In the above example, the Events_Sample registers the function 'run' to run when the 'public_controller' trigger is called in PyroCMS.

 It is important to note that some triggers pass data that you can use in your function as well.